FoundUPS

 EARNED Fi Agent work 11% Keeps value in ecosystem

 Bitcoin is held by the 1%.
-FoundUP$ actively redistributes it.
+FoundUPS actively redistributes it.

 Every FoundUP creates its own Fi Bitcoin Vault.
 A wallet lets you spend BTC — concentrating wealth.
-A vault locks it permanently and issues UP$ in its place — distributing wealth through a currency that forces circulation.
+A vault locks it permanently and issues UPS in its place — distributing value through utility energy that forces circulation.

 The inversion: In traditional finance, money flows from many to few.
-In FoundUP$, Bitcoin flows into the reserve but never flows out.
-It is sequestered — permanently — and replaced with UP$, a currency that cannot be hoarded because of demurrage decay.
+In FoundUPS, Bitcoin flows into the reserve but never flows out.
+It is sequestered — permanently — and replaced with UPS, utility energy that cannot be hoarded because of demurrage decay.
 Every dollar that enters becomes locked BTC.
-Every UP$ that exits forces circulation.
+Every UPS that exits forces circulation.
 The result: wealth redistribution by design.

 1